benmiller314/cdm2021spring/plans/lesson-07.md

 - A final-for-now draft is due at the end of Sunday, to give you time to write a reflection by class-time on Tuesday; see the [soundscape narrative prompt](https://github.com/benmiller314/soundscape2021spring) for further details.
 * Even as we zoom in toward the unit finale, I want to keep one eye open toward the bigger picture.
 Think about projects you'd like to try for at the end of term: e.g. What further possibilities of sound might you want to explore, perhaps in connection with other people, or with other media?
   - You can post this to the [Issue Queue]({{site.github.issues_url}}); there is no minimum length requirement.

-## EXT:
-If any time remains, go ahead and get started on those revisions!
-If you have a chance to let me know in the [shared notes doc](bit.ly/cdm2021spring-notes) what you're working on or what you're wondering, all the better. :¬)